 Popular Rome Tours

 Though many visitors overlook the beautiful Pinacoteca, this picture gallery is a great pit stop on your Vatican City adventure.
-This semi-modern section of the Vatican allows visitors to study 460 works of art, painted by the likes of Caravaggio, Raphael, Titian, Leonardo, Guido Reni and Giotto.
-Art historians and appreciators can spend hours in the Pinacoteca studying the iconic works, but even as a casual Vatican visitor, the incredible collection is eye candy.
+This semi-modern section of the Vatican gives visitors the opportunity to study 460 works of art painted by the likes of Caravaggio, Raphael, Titian, Leonardo, Guido Reni and Giotto.

 Popular Vatican Tours

 1. Sistine Chapel

 Since the Sistine Chapel is inside the Vatican Museums, entrance is included in your ticket.
 Now restored, every detail and color is visible.
 Only when you’re inside, is it clear why the Sistine Chapel is one of the most celebrated works of art in Western civilization.